confluentinc/ksql/docs-md/concepts/ksqldb-architecture.md

 ksqlDB Deployment Modes
 -----------------------

-You can use these modes to deploy your ksqlDB streaming applications:
+You can use deploy your ksqlDB streaming applications using either **Interactive** or **Headless** mode.
+We recommend using interactive mode when possible.

-- **Interactive:** data exploration and pipeline development
-- **Headless:** long-running production environments

 In both deployment modes, ksqlDB enables distributing the processing load for your ksqlDB applications across all ksqlDB Server instances, and you can